kaltura/developer-platform-docs/documentation/Ingest_and_Upload_Media/express-recorder.md

+---
+layout: page
-# Kaltura Recorder Express Component
+title: Kaltura Recorder Express Component
+weight: 110
+---

 The Express Recorder is a Kaltura component that can be easily embedded into any webpage.
 It allows for on-the-fly video recording via webcam, and an automatic upload to your Kaltura account.